samjia12/aelfDeveloperCommunity/How to Receive aelf Test Token.md

 Note:

 STA and STB are tokens for two side chains, which can be used for transaction fee.

-When transferring funds, the default is to charge the token of the current chain of 0.1.
-When the contract being invoked implements the standard for acs1, the fee will be charged based on the amount of transaction data.
+When making transactions, 0.1 of the token will be charged for gas fee.
+When the contract implements by acs1 standard, the fee will be charged based on the amount of tokens.

-## When Can You Receive Test Token
+## When Can You Receive the Test Token
 Oct 24th - Nov 5th

 ## How Many Test Tokens Can You Get